Microcracks in rock: Numerical study

 Numerical study is used to help understanding the complicated rock mechanics problems.
 Four types of models using in modelling microcracks in rock are particle-based models, block-based models, grain-based models, and node-based models.
 Since grain-based models can consider all types of microcrack, they are good at understanding microcracking behavior.

 Geological implication

 Experimental study of microcracks provides insights into faulting and microcracks formation in nature.
 Microcracks studies with CL and fluid-inclusion studies are able to reconstruct the growth of fractures from microcracks.
 Population of microcracks is useful to distinguish whether the detachment is due to landslide or tectonic in origin.
-The fracture process zone (FPZ) can be used to understand the permeability of fault zones which controls fluid flow.
+The fracture process zone can be used to understand the permeability of fault zones which controls fluid flow.
 Therefore, microcracks can be useful for assessing the stress history or fluid movement history of rock.
 Acoustic emission from microcrack growth may help to understand earthquakes.